cloudera/impala-udf-samples/README.md

 To get started:

-1. Install the impala udf development package: <http://archive.cloudera.com/cdh5/>
+1. Install the impala udf development package.
+Only UDF development package version 4.5.0.x or higher is supported.
 2. cmake .
 3. make